Markuswessen/DGI-Project/README.md

 # DH2323 Project
 ## Transforming the tank into a robot
-This project considered of rotating and scaling different parts of the tank into a walkable robot.
-The project extends lab 3 of the animation track.
+This project extends lab 3 of the animation track and consists of rotating and scaling different parts of the tank into a walkable robot.
 The rotations were made using the RotateAround function and the translations using the Lerp function (linear interpolation).

 ## Process